m-otechie/Udacity-Scholarships/README.md

 # Udacity-Scholarships
-This repository was created after being inspired by @shdq Sergei Cherniaev under the 60_days_udacity channel on Slack where we post about the 60 days (30 minutes of coding everyday) and progress of each day.
+After being inspired by Sergei Cherniaev ( GitHub username: @shdq) in the 60_days_udacity channel on Slack, I decided to create this repository in order to keep track of my progress for the Bertelsmann Technology Scholarship (Cloud Track).
+60 days of Udacity challenge is about coding for 30 minutes everyday, post short announcement in the 60_days_udacity  channel on Slack, and encourage at least two people everyday.